 An Award Winning Organization

-Dr. Nader Shabahangi and the Existential-Humanistic Institute are the recipients of the The Charlotte and Karl Bühler Award.
-This award is given by Division 32 of the APA to an institution, and an individual associated with an institution, that have made outstanding and lasting contributions to humanistic psychology.
+Dr. Nader Shabahangi and the Existential-Humanistic Institute were honored to be the 2016 recipients of the Charlotte and Karl Bühler Award.
+This award is given by The Society of Humanistic Psychology, Division 32 of the APA, to an institution, and an individual associated with an institution, that have made outstanding and lasting contributions to humanistic psychology.